How to get to Koka

-Take the JR Tokaido Line from Kyoto to Kusatsu Station (25 minutes, frequent trains), and then the JR Kusatsu Line to Koka (40 minutes, hourly trains).
-The entire trip takes about one hour, costs around 970 yen and is fully covered by the Japan Rail Pass.
+Take the JR Tokaido Shinkansen from Tokyo to Maibara (135 minutes, one direct Hikari train per hour).
+From Maibara Station, take the JR Tokaido Line to Kusatsu Station (35 minutes, frequent trains) and then the JR Kusatsu Line to Koka (40 minutes, hourly trains).
+The entire trip takes about four hours, costs approximately 13,500 yen, and is fully covered by the Japan Rail Pass.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.